 Have you ever come back from a new and interesting place and not felt inspired, de-stressed, happy and motivated to improve your life?
 Of course not.
 You are full of beans and ready to take on the world.
 That’s exactly what happens to children too.
 They don’t come back the same.
 They can’t stand around doing nothing on the same street corner with their friends like they did before they travelled.
 Their eyes have been opened to the possibilities.
 They have hope burning inside of them and a vision of a fantastic future.
 Once experienced, this can’t be undone.

-By providing good food, activities, fun, positivity and wonder to every child, is what will change the future of our Country.
+By providing good food, activities, fun, positivity and wonder to every child, is what will change the future of our world.
 If April had her way, every child in primary school would go to the countryside, the seaside and travel abroad to go skiing and participate in water and beach sports, continuing these trips throughout secondary school and college.
-The Government isn’t capable of doing this alone and needs organisations, schools and parents to get behind this initiative and ensure it’s rolled out across the whole of the Country to the benefit of all children.
+Governments are not capable of doing this alone and need organisations, schools and parents to get behind this initiative and ensure it’s rolled out across the whole of the planet to the benefit of all children.

 “If we focus on inspiring the younger generations with positive experiences, we won’t have to reprimand them when they are older through the Criminal Justice System.” – April Chandler